lucky-media/guidelines/pages/design/devs.md

 ### Components and Variants

 We toil tirelessly over components and variants, ensuring effortless changes and time efficiency.
-In the Starter, prepare to find global components and variants such as:
+In the [Web UI Starter](https://www.figma.com/community/file/1243858237628374539), prepare to find global components and variants such as:

 - Alerts
 - Buttons